 Authenticity can make or break a website.
 A study by Goodpurpose found that 53% of customers were influenced by social purpose when making a buying decision.
 Visitors want to understand your intent as a business, over and above just taking their money.

 One of the main ways to break down the barrier between you and your visitor is to deliver a message with authenticity at the heart.
 Don’t try to emulate other websites or other businesses.
 Be honest, be open, be you.
-Establishing what your values are as a business and let these values shine through.
+Establish what your values are as a business and let these values shine through.
 If you allow authenticity to form a central part of your brand, it will go a long way to building a relationship with your audience.

 We get that sometimes it can be hard to properly articulate what it is that makes your business stand out, or why clients and customers should take that first step with you.
 Too much persuasive language can seem overbearing, while too little can fail to nudge your potential audience in the right direction.